Stochastic sparse adversarial attacks: Introduction

 Figure \ref{fig:long1} (left) illustrates this failure on the ImageNet dataset \cite{ILSVRC15} for a one-component version of the targeted XSMA attacks (JSMA \cite{JSMA}, WJSMA, TJSMA \cite{2020arXiv200706032C}) which does not succeed to affect the initial probability of the input on the Inception-v3 network \cite{DBLP:journals/corr/SzegedyVISW15}.
 On the other hand, working with more than one component at a time, while more accurate, does not scale at all on datasets as ImageNet.
 An alternative would be to repeatedly apply very small perturbations on components, but this would be at the cost of efficiency.
 Our claim is that random attacks, while not much studied in the literature of $L_0$ adversarial attacks, are able to cope with these issues. \\

 Stochastic sparse adversarial attacks (SSAA) are inspired by the study of stochastic diffusions, their infinitesimal generators and boundary behaviors.
 They follow main existing $L_0$ attacks, which rely on iteratively selecting the most salient input feature by means of saliency maps, but consider probabilistic distributions for component and intensity selections.
 After identifying the best component to alterate first, the process samples intensities of perturbations for the selected component and chooses the best move among them.
 This allows to obtain accurate adversarial samples more efficiently than approaches based on deterministic perturbations.
-Experimental results on large scale datasets, as depicted on the same example as the failure case of XSMA in Figure \ref{fig:long1} (on the right), show that our SSAA approaches (denoted VFGA10) succeed at efficiently producing accurate attacks in most cases.
-In addition to scaling-up the XSMA attacks, our methods are able to reach and by-pass the state-of-the-art attacks while using random noises in contrast with ongoing recent works which have introduced and explored this idea \cite{Bibi_2018_CVPR,2020arXiv200611776A}.\\
+Experimental results on large scale datasets, as depicted on the same example as the failure case of XSMA in Figure \ref{fig:long1} (on the right), show that our SSAA approaches (denoted VFGA10) succeed at efficiently producing accurate attacks in most cases. \\

 The rest of the paper is organised as follows.
 Section \ref{sec2} introduces our SSAA.
-In Sections \ref{sec4} and \ref{sec40}, we experiment these attacks on deep NNC on CIFAR-10 \cite{cifar10} and ImageNet \cite{ILSVRC15} and compare their performances with the-state-of-the-art methods SparseFool \cite{DBLP:conf/cvpr/ModasMF19}, GreedyFool \cite{dong2020greedyfool}, Brendel \& Bethge $L_0$ attack (B$\&$B) \cite{NEURIPS2019_885fe656} and Sparse-RS \cite{2020arXiv200612834C}.
+In Sections \ref{sec4} and \ref{sec40}, we experiment these attacks on deep NNC on CIFAR-10 \cite{cifar10} and ImageNet \cite{ILSVRC15} and compare their performances with the-state-of-the-art methods SparseFool \cite{DBLP:conf/cvpr/ModasMF19}, GreedyFool \cite{dong2020greedyfool}, Brendel \& Bethge $L_0$ attack (B$\&$B) \cite{NEURIPS2019_885fe656} and Sparse-RS \cite{croce2020sparsers}.
 Experimental results show that our untargeted VFGA scales efficiently to ImageNet and outperforms SparseFool while being faster.
 Furthermore, VFGA achieves better $L_0$ scores on ImageNet than Sparse-RS when both attacks are fully successful on a large number of samples in the untargeted/targeted case.
 It is significantly less complex than B$\&$B and GreedyFool and obtains competitive results in some cases.
 Finally, Section \ref{sec7} presents a conclusion and possible continuations of this work.